fetchai/docs-archived/docs/walkthrough/creating-addresses.md

 Welcome to part 1 of the step-by-step tutorial introducing you to Fetch.ai, where we will focus on how you can get testnet addresses and stock them with tokens.
 With the exception of the free-tokens bit, everything here also applies to mainnet.

-First things first, it's the perfect time to install `pocketbook`, our command-line based Python wallet and address book.
+First things first, it's the perfect time to install Pocketbook, our command-line based Python wallet and address book.

 !!! warning "**You use this application at your own risk**"
     Whilst Fetch.ai have made every effort to ensure its reliability and security, it comes with no warranty.
 It is intended for the creation and management of Fetch.ai mainnet wallets and transactions between them.
 You are responsible for the security of your own private keys (see `~/.pocketbook` folder).
 Do not use this application for high-value operations: it is intended for utility operations on the main network.

-`pocketbook` can be easily installed in Linux and on the Mac.
+Pocketbook can be easily installed in Linux and on the Mac.
 Open a terminal window and type:

 ``` bash
 pip3 install -U pocketbook